tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

         Host.CreateDefaultBuilder(args)
             .ConfigureWebHostDefaults(webBuilder =>
             {
-                webBuilder.UseCloudHosting();
                 webBuilder.AddCloudFoundry();
                 webBuilder.UseStartup<Startup>();
             });
     ```

-    **Take note of the UseCloudHosting which is an extension that allows us to listen on a configured port.**

 6. Create a file named `Product.cs` that will serve as the entity class that represents our store's catalog of products.
 The class should have four fields: Id (long), Category (string), Name (string) and Inventory (int).
 When complete the class should have the following definition: